Louisiana gets a first look at the devastation caused by Hurricane Ida

 But it was the lack of power — and the lack of a timeline for its return — that had neighbors on edge.
 A couple in the Lower Garden District were packing up their SUV with suitcases and supplies as they prepared to evacuate to Biloxi, Miss., to wait out what could be days or weeks without power.

-Virtually every business was closed, and gas stations emptied.
+Virtually every business was closed and gas stations emptied.
 But most of the pumps were on and working at the JetGo gas station on Magazine Street.
 “Regular only,” read a sign taped to the four pumps, as cars quickly lined up down Magazine Street — a line that grew to as many as 25 cars at one point.
 Residents topped off their tanks and filled up gas cans to feed their generators.

 Inside, owner Abbas Alsherees said he had come into the city from the suburbs to check on his store and found the building relatively undamaged and the generator working.
 Inside, people scrambled to buy cold drinks and snacks and rushed up with cash to secure their time at the pump.